Counselling – Frequently Asked Questions

 How do fees work at The Whitestone Clinic?

-The Whitestone Clinic also provides special financing options.
-We have partnered with Canada’s premier medical financing company, MEDICARD.
+The Whitestone Clinic has partnered with Canada’s premier medical financing company, MEDICARD. to offer special financing options by applying for a Medicard loan.

 Medicard financing ensures that you don’t delay your therapy due to cost concerns.